Joe Bennett (rugby league): Auckland selection and season point record

-Bennett was then chosen for 5 of Auckland's 7 matches in their representative program and finished the season with 27 points for them.
+Bennett was then chosen for 6 of Auckland's 7 matches in their representative programme and finished the season with 27 points for them.
 More than any other player.
 His first match against a domestic side was with Wellington on 5 August at Victoria Park before 5,000 spectators.
 He scored a try in a 16–8 win.
 His try came in the second half when, after some forward play near the Wellington line he "fell across with the ball and scored in a good position" to give Auckland an 11–8 lead.
 A week later in a 36–22 win over Lower Waikato at Frankton near Hamilton, Bennett scored 4 tries.
 The first came after Frank Morse kicked ahead and Bennett won the race to the ball.
 The second came from Jim Rukutai taking a pass from Robinson, which he sent back, and then on to Bennett who scored.
 He scored his third after a series of scrums near the corner, while he added a fourth late in the match.
-He did not play in Auckland's next match which was against Hawke's Bay, but did play against Nelson at Victoria Park on 26 August before 5,000 spectators.
+He played in Auckland's next match against Hawke's Bay despite not being initially selected.
+Auckland won 17-13 at Victoria Park on August 19 and he then played again for Auckland against Nelson at Victoria Park on 26 August before 5,000 spectators.
 Auckland won easily 36–12 though Bennett did not score.
 After the match he was chosen for Auckland's match with Taranaki.
 Auckland won 26–15, once again at Victoria Park with a record crowd of 6,000 in attendance.
 A week later on 9 September Bennett scored 2 tries in a 22–10 win over the touring Hawke's Bay Māori side at the Takapuna Racecourse.
 Bennett opened Auckland's scoring with a long range try.
 He made a break from "his own 25, and having a clear run out-paced all his opponents, placing the ball between the visitors' posts, 20 minutes after play started".
 Charles Dunning converted the try to make the score 5–0.
 In the second half he broke away and scored again but his conversion attempt hit the post.
 Immediately after the kick off he made another break but a forward pass cost a try.
 Auckland played one further match against a Country side however Bennett was not selected.
 He finished the representative season having played 7 matches and scored 9 tries, 3 more than the famous Albert Asher with 6.